 More time to do what you want

-Perhaps you’re on a week holiday break from work.
+Perhaps you’re on a week’s holiday break from work.
 Guess what?
 You have more time to do what you want!
 You can do that extra holiday shopping that you’ve been putting off, you can go grocery shopping, you can buy that cool electronic toy that you’ve been eyeing for months, and you can even buy it without having to argue about budgets or money!
 You can even go to more holiday parties, if you wish, and kiss or spend time with whomever you want.
 You have the extra time to be self-indulgent as well.
 You even have more time to visit your friends who are in town for the holidays, without having to argue with your significant other about hanging out with them.
 You can also spend more quality time with your family and kids.

 Save money on gifts

 You also won’t have to spend as much money on gifts for your better half, or their family, or the little kiddies on their side.
-So you can save your money and go buy a stylish and cool bluetooth jukebox for yourself that lights up the room with colorful LED lights and plays awesome music (writing from personal experience).
+So you can save your money and go buy a stylish and cool Bluetooth jukebox for yourself that lights up the room with colorful LED lights and plays awesome music (writing from personal experience).
 Hey, I’m going to need something to play my Christmas music!
 The main advantage and benefit is that you can save some more money, be self-indulgent, and spoil yourself.

 Watch a ton of football

 Since you don’t need to worry about rushing around, why not relax and enjoy watching a few football games?
 You can always spend time watching TV with your family, or you can hang out at your Thanksgiving party and actually watch the entire football game, without having to make an early exit out of obligation.
 I really enjoy more football time.
-I’m just a big fan of the college and NFL game, and not having to stress and rush about is bliss for me.
+I’m just a big fan of the college and NFL games, and not having to stress and rush about is bliss for me.

 No need to please anybody

 The only expectations that you set are for yourself and to keep yourself (or your kids) happy, so you don’t have to worry about living that phony commercial that you always see on TV during the holidays.
 If you buy a Jaguar, it’s going to be for yourself (if you can afford one).
 That isn’t so bad, is it?
 Then you can pick up more chicks with it, and start macking on potential women in your shiny new car.
-You can be selfish, because it’s just yourself.
+You can be selfish because it’s just yourself.
 You don’t have to measure up to her high expectations.

 Stay out as late as you want

-If you like going out and socialising, you don’t need to worry about a curfew or consequences from your better half when staying out too late.
+If you like going out and socializing, you don’t need to worry about a curfew or consequences from your better half when staying out too late.
 That means that you can eat turkey longer and drink longer if you were ‘turkey dumped’, stay out later at that employee Christmas party, relax, enjoy some ice-cold alcoholic beverages if you wish for as long as you want to.
 Just make sure to be safe and responsible.

 Being single during the holidays isn’t so bad.
 The next time that you see that sparkly diamond or car commercial on TV that makes you feel uncomfortable or inadequate, feel free to enjoy your free time during the holidays and live it up!
-Maybe you’ll be pigging out on pumpkin pie hanging out comfortably with your family, or spending fun time with old friends happily laughing and enjoying a few beers.
-The holidays are a special time for you to feel happy and grateful for what you have in your life, and don’t sabotage those feelings by feeling down, if you’re still single.
+Maybe you’ll be pigging out on pumpkin pie hanging out comfortably with your family or spending fun time with old friends happily laughing and enjoying a few beers.
+The holidays are a special time for you to feel happy and grateful for what you have in your life and don’t sabotage those feelings by feeling down if you’re still single.
 Simply embrace the freedom of the holidays!